 We support worker's rights heavily both within our own organization and externally.
 Currently and as we grow we strive to organize ourselves in a way where all of the worker's at our business are able to have a say in the running of the business and can share in the profit of the business.
 Because Trash Queen was created by a disabled person, we hope to have a heavy focus on the mental & physical well being of our workers that many businesses do not--that includes unlimited sick leave, flexible work hours, and accommodations for those with disabilities.
 We promote an internal environment where everyone's voice can truly be heard and have an open culture of communication.

 Any external production partners (on all levels--from garment production, printers, suppliers, even to anyone externally who might help us on programming issues) we work with are heavily vetted beforehand, ensuring that their workers are paid fair living wages, and that all ethical and safety regulations are being followed.
 We make a point to work with other small businesses (following SBA guidelines), so we can support other businesses like us vs. large corporations.
 The only exception to this would be us buying stock from larger US based manufacturers, often to upcycle unwanted pieces about to be discarded/thrown away into something new and desired.
 Any larger manufacturers we work with are WRAP & SGS certified and follow FLA guidelines in their workplaces, pay fair wages for the area they work in, and follow all ethical and safety standards for the specific work they're doing as well.
 Any non-US manufacturing operations that we work with participate in external 3rd party auditing to make sure their operations are up to code, and we make sure to research local laws and living wage data from activists in those areas to make sure we're knowledgeable on what that actually means as well.
 We do not work with sweatshops and make sure to see footage of actual daily working conditions before deciding to work with a business.
 We also partner with other local small businesses for work on occasion for services like small batch run screenprinting, sublimation printing, printing of our packaging, and embroidery services to help boost our local economy and keep other small businesses open in our own community.
-So far we've worked with partners for all sorts of projects all over the world, in Hong Kong, the UK, Vietnam, and several different locations in the United States, and we're always looking for new places to partner with that meet our ethical standards, as well as looking into methods that are sustainable, and that can make our business more eco-friendly.
+So far we've worked with partners for all sorts of projects all over the world, in Hong Kong, the UK, Vietnam, Ukraine, the Netherlands, as well as Los Angeles and several other different locations in the United States, and we're always looking for new places to partner with that meet our ethical standards, as well as looking into methods that are sustainable, and that can make our business more eco-friendly.

 We do pretty extensive, real world wear testing of our products to make sure that they're pieces that can last--we all know the most sustainable piece of clothing is something you can wear again and again.
 By focusing less on trends and trying to design pieces that are great to layer and transition through multiple seasons fairly effortlessly, we hope to make pieces that are quality and that you can wear year round to all sorts of different occasions.